This recent comment by “Snackeater” (fine moniker, by the way) brought up an interesting angle on Obama and his supporters:

 He went to Harvard and became an educated fool...Barack is a person who read about the civil-rights protests and thinks he knows all about it.

 Ouch!
-But could anyone else have set something similar about Obama and gotten away with it?
+But could anyone else have said something similar about Obama and gotten away with it?
 Only people with the same profile as Rush---and Obama never ran into one again.
 As Rush later said about that 2000 race:

 He [Obama] was blinded by his ambition.
 Obama has never suffered from a lack of believing that he can accomplish whatever it is he decides to try.
 Obama believes in Obama.
 And, frankly, that has its good side but it also has its negative side.